Capsaicin: Acute health effects

 Capsaicin is a strong irritant requiring proper protective goggles, respirators, and proper hazardous material-handling procedures.
 Capsaicin takes effect upon skin contact (irritant, sensitizer), eye contact (irritant), ingestion, and inhalation (lung irritant, lung sensitizer).
 The in mice is 47.2 mg/kg.

 Painful exposures to capsaicin-containing peppers are among the most common plant-related exposures presented to poison centers.
 They cause burning or stinging pain to the skin and, if ingested in large amounts by adults or small amounts by children, can produce nausea, vomiting, abdominal pain, and burning diarrhea.
 Eye exposure produces intense tearing, pain, conjunctivitis, and blepharospasm.

 Treatment after exposure

 The primary treatment is removal of the offending substance.
-Plain water is ineffective at removing capsaicin.
 Capsaicin is soluble in alcohol, which can be used to clean contaminated items.
+Plain water is ineffective at removing capsaicin in most situations, but flushing continuously with water may be used when no alternative is available, such as when treating the eyes or skin.

 When capsaicin is ingested, cold milk may be an effective way to relieve the burning sensation due to caseins in milk, and the water of milk acts as a surfactant, allowing the capsaicin to form an emulsion with it.